crispinprojects/talkcalendar/README.md

 * [Geany](https://www.geany.org/) is a lightweight source-code editor (version 2 now uses GTK3).
 [GPL v2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

 * [Sqlite](https://www.sqlite.org/index.html) is open source and in the [public domain](https://www.sqlite.org/copyright.html).

-* [eSpeak](https://espeak.sourceforge.net/) is an open source speech synthesizer which uses a formant synthesis method and is widely available in Linux distributions.
-It produces good quality speech with clear articulation.
-The eSpeak [license](https://github.com/espeak-ng/espeak-ng) is GPL-3.0 with other licenses found. eSpeak is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).

-* For more information on the diphone speech synthesis method see my [Diphone speech synthesizer](https://github.com/crispinprojects/diphone-talker) project.

-* For more information on the formant speech synthesis method see my [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) project.

 * [Debian](https://www.debian.org/)